syleetim/syleetim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I' a'm a macroeconomist specializing in economic inequality and development.
-I'm also interested in the macroecnomic implications of education and human capital formation, especially in the context of inequality and mobility.
+I'm also interested in the macroeconomic implications of education and human capital formation, especially in the context of inequality and mobility.

 Recently I spent a lot of time trying to understand how the Covid-19 pandemic will affect economic inequality.